Knightfw220/Stock-Price-Prediction-Model/Final Project/README.md

 ---

 ## Problem Statement
-You are required to build a stock price prediction system using Long Short-Term Memory (LSTM) networks. <br>
+Build a stock price prediction system using Long Short-Term Memory (LSTM) networks. <br>
 The system should:

 1. **Take user input** for: